📰 Renewable Energy NewsRE News

 Best Solar Installers in Minnesota (2026)

 Five Minnesota residential solar installers worth getting a quote from in 2026 — all are independent, locally-owned, and licensed in MN.
-Plus what you need to know about Minnesota solar economics, Xcel Solar*Rewards, and net metering before you sign anything.
+Plus what you need to know about Minnesota solar economics, Xcel Solar*Rewards, EV charger rebates, and net metering before you sign anything.

 Home / Installers by State / Minnesota

-⚠️ How this list was built: The five installers below were selected based on Minnesota residency, MN electrical contractor licensing, residential solar focus, and reputation among MN homeowners.
+⚠️ How this list was built: The installers below were selected based on Minnesota residency (HQ in MN or with MN-based crews and electrical-contractor license), residential solar focus, and reputation among MN homeowners.
 We are not paid for placement and do not receive referral fees.
 Verify any installer's license status with the Minnesota Department of Labor & Industry before signing.
 Always get at least three bids — we built this site so you can compare them objectively.
 Analyze your bids →

 All Energy Solar Minnesota Local